 In this first in court submission Here are the introductory remarks. .
 Tim Noakes explains why this is a personal issue for him

-I fully expect that the court in South Africa will find Noakes has been highly professional, and that he has no case to answer.
+The case was resolved in 2017.
+The adjudicator of the court in South Africa will found Noakes had been professional, and that on each of ten counts he had no case to answer.
 Exactly as the Swedish Experts Committee found, in dealing with

 .
 However it is interesting.
 It reinforces Stephen Phinney's experience about how his peers responded when his own research produced the "wrong answers."
 Dr. Annika Dahlqvist